jameskoster/woocommerce-accepted-payment-methods/readme.txt

 == Description ==

+Sometimes you need to you want to inform your customers which payment methods are accepted on your WooCommerce store before they reach the checkout.

 WooCommerce Accepted Payment Methods extends the WooCommerce settings allowing you to specify which payment methods your store accepts.

-The specified payment methods can then be displayed in the frontend via a widget, a shortcode or by adding a template tag directly to your theme.
+The specified payment methods can then be displayed on the frontend via a widget, a shortcode or by adding a template tag directly to your theme.

+Please feel free to contribute on <a href="https://github.com/jameskoster/woocommerce-accepted-payment-methods">github</a>

 == Installation ==